 Our results show that the both baseline and extended network generalizes well to unseen scenarios, achieving $166\mu m$ and $137\mu m$ in error, even in the presence of unseen brightness conditions and unseen surgical tools significantly occluding the scene.
 The extended network also performed marginally better than the baseline network.
 This result is expected given the higher accuracy achieved by the extended network in the validation dataset, achieving 2.5% higher accuracy than the baseline (Table II).
-Also, as shown in Fig. 8, the extended network trains faster and is more dataefficient than baseline network, achieving best classification accuracy on the 18th epoch versus 26th epoch by the baseline network.
+Also, as shown in Fig. 7, the extended network trains faster and is more dataefficient than baseline network, achieving best classification accuracy on the 18th epoch versus 26th epoch by the baseline network.
 In addition to improving the baseline network performance, the extended network is able to predict clear future images.
-Clear visual predictions could enable surgeons to intuitively understand the future outcome of the surgery, instead of trying to make sense of numeric outputs from the network.
-As shown in Fig. 7, the extended network can imagine different futures depending on various goal inputs (e.g. move the tool forward, left, right), recognize the surgical tool as a dynamic object apart from the static background, and also reliably reconstruct unseen objects (e.g. forceps and light-pipe) and unseen brightness settings.
-Such visual predictions could be useful in future applications for visual task planning, where a tool trajectory may be visually planned then selected based on recurrent roll-out of various future outcomes.
+The extended network can imagine different futures depending on various goal inputs (e.g. move the tool forward, left, right), recognize the surgical tool as a dynamic object apart from the static background, and also reliably reconstruct surgical objects it has never seen during training (Fig. 8).